You already know what Kanban is all about. You have introduced your team to the Kanban board, and you have started using

 Your ultimate goal is to achieve shorter cycle times.
-This means that a card travels faster from Requested to Done column.
-Most of the modern Kanban software solutions are equipped with advanced analytics modules to help you monitor your workflow and analyze your results.
-Some of the most valuable tools are the cycle time chart, heat map for cycle time and cumulative flow diagram, which could help you on the way to improving.
+This means that a card travels faster from the In Progress column to the Done column.
+Most modern Kanban software solutions are equipped with advanced analytics modules to help you monitor your workflow and analyze your results.
+Some of the most valuable tools are the cycle time chart, heat map for cycle time, and cumulative flow diagram, which could help you on the way to improving.